AI-Safety-Awareness-Foundation/aisaf/content/workshops/nyc-dec-2024-1.md

 listindex: -5
 ---

 Ever wonder how an AI agent could be malicious?
-Have some Python coding chops but don't know too much about AI?
+Have trained some basic neural nets but don't know anything about reinforcement learning?
 We'll be diving into a gentle introduction of how an AI agent trained to play a simple game can be perfectly safe during training and then be very dangerous during production.

 This event will be remote and wholly open to the public and free to attend!
 We'll be spending the time dissecting an agent that's been trained to navigate a